catalystshift/beginner-guide-PSO2/docs/index.md

 After this, you may continue just following the Main Missions until you feel you are ready to read this guide in more depth or others.
 If you find items you are confused by or question what to do with them, please consult the Important Items list right below this section as its possible it might be listed.
 OR
-We do still recommend at least looking at the list of **Important Items** right below this section as PSO2 has several useful items that are prone to misuse by players new to the game, and being aware of these will smooth out your experience.
+We do still recommend at least looking at the list of **Important Items** right below this section as PSO2 has several useful items that are prone to misuse by players new to the game, and being aware of these will help you avoid those mistakes.

+--HOLDOVER, TO BE DELETD--
 - Start with Forest Expedition by going to the Quest Counter to your left and talking to the first NPC(behind a black booth, not the white booth) there.
 Select Main Quests > Expeditions > Forest Expedition and the only difficulty that will be available to you at that moment.
 Your goal in that quest is simply to reach the end of the area while killing everything in between, and is simply put, fun, and you can enjoy learning the basic special attacks and normal attacks you currently have of whichever class you picked in character creation.
 - After completing it, you will notice a message at the bottom to the effect of "Completed Missions, please accept...", this is a pointer about the ARKS Missions system, which serves as both an early game goal tracker and provides important rewards in terms of EXP, items, and Meseta.
 The ARKS Missions menu is accessed from (ingame) Main Menu > Quests(icon looks like a globe) > ARKS Missions.
 Sorted in to Main, Daily, Weekly, Limited-Time and Tier missions, you will be frequenting this menu quite often.
 Select "Receive All Rewards" to accept the rewards of all your completed ARKS Missions.
 Know that the Main tab constantly unlocks more missions AFTER you acccept the rewards of completed ones, and its advisable to do so as soon as you can.
 - These Main Missions will guide you through various basic game aspects, from explorations, to story mode, Kofy Client Orders and more.
+--^HOLDOVER--

 ###